Union Square, Manhattan: Art and sculpture

 Union Square contains a large equestrian statue of U.S. President George Washington, modeled by Henry Kirke Brown and unveiled in 1856.
 Located at the south end of the park, it was the first public sculpture erected in New York City since the equestrian statue of George III in 1770, and the first American equestrian sculpture cast in bronze.

 The Marquis de Lafayette, at Union Square East and 16th Street, was modeled by Frédéric Auguste Bartholdi and dedicated in 1876, the 100th anniversary of U.S. independence.

 The statue of Abraham Lincoln, modeled by Henry Kirke Brown (1870), is located near the north end of the park.

 A statue of Mahatma Gandhi in the southwest corner of the park was added in 1986.

 The Union Square Drinking Fountain (1881) near Union Square West, also known as the James Fountain, is a Temperance fountain with the figure of Charity who empties her jug of water, aided by a child.
 It was donated by Daniel Willis James and sculpted by Adolf Donndorf.

 The Charles F. Murphy Memorial Flagpole, also known as the Independence Flagstaff, was cast in 1926 and dedicated in 1930 to mark the 150th anniversary of U.S. independence.
 It is located in the center of the park.

 In October 2023, an outdoor version of the sculpture N.Y.C.
 Legend by the Swedish artist Alexander Klingspor, featuring a New York sewer alligator, was unveiled in the square by Queen Silvia of Sweden.

 A double line of trees is planted along 17th Street, and a corresponding plaque installed nearby, as a monument to victims of the Armenian genocide.

+The park hosts rotating temporary public art installations through the NYC Parks "Art in the Parks" program, such as Fitzhugh Karol's Recess: Reads (2025–2026) and Yoni Alter's Love Continuum (2025–2026).